JobCollins/JobCollins/README.md

-### Computer Vision Engineer, Data Scientist, Experimenting with LLMs for Data Analytics
+### AI, Data Scientist, Experimenting with LLMs for Data Analytics